Identification and Estimation of Seller Risk Aversion in Ascending Auctions: Risk-aversion estimator

 The strengthened smoothness and moment conditions in S2(i) and S2(ii) ensure that $\mathcal{Q}$\ and the related class of functions are $P_{Z}-$Donsker and allow us to bound various moments in the proof.
 S2(iii) is the invertible Hessian condition.

-As alluded, a key step in deriving the distribution theory of our estimator involves taking the pathwise derivative of $\frac{\partial }{\partial \theta }Q_{L}\left( \theta _{0},\widehat{\psi }\right) $ at $\psi _{0}$\ in direction $\left[ \widehat{\psi }-\psi _{0}\right] $.
-Two key ingredients for obtaining a $\sqrt{L}-$consistent semiparametric estimator are that (i) the higher-order terms in the linearization are negligible at the $L^{-1/2}$ rate, and (ii) the leading term of the linearization is asymptotically normal.
+A key step in deriving the distribution theory of our estimator involves taking the pathwise derivative of $\frac{\partial }{\partial \theta }Q_{L}\left( \theta _{0},\widehat{\psi }\right) $ at $\psi _{0}$\ in direction $\left[ \widehat{\psi }-\psi _{0}\right] $.
+Two main ingredients for obtaining a $\sqrt{L}-$consistent semiparametric estimator are that (i) the higher-order terms in the linearization are negligible at the $L^{-1/2}$ rate, and (ii) the leading term of the linearization is asymptotically normal.
 With a nuisance function estimated by kernel smoothing, the former can be achieved by appropriate bandwidth choice to control the bias.
-For asymptotic normality involving nuisance functions, one can obtain a parametric convergence rate by averaging nonparametric estimators, thereby increasing the convergence speed; this is often made transparent via the Riesz representer of the pathwise derivative as an integral (e.g., see \cite{newey1994asymptotic} and \cite{chen2003estimation}).
+For asymptotic normality involving nuisance functions, one can obtain a parametric convergence rate by averaging nonparametric estimators, thereby increasing the convergence speed; this intuition can be made transparent via the Riesz representer of the pathwise derivative as an integral (e.g., see \cite{newey1994asymptotic} and \cite{chen2003estimation}).
 The next lemma states sufficient conditions on the bandwidth and on the integral representation of the pathwise derivative under which the estimator is $ \sqrt{L}-$ asymptotically normal.

 \textbf{Lemma 6.} Suppose Assumption S1 and S2 hold, and the bandwidth satisfies $Lh^{4s}=o\left( 1\right) $ and $\log ^{2}L=o\left( Lh^{3}\right) $ , then the linearization of $\frac{\partial }{\partial \theta }Q\left( \theta _{0},\widehat{\psi }\right) $ at $\psi _{0}$\ in direction $\left[ \widehat{\psi }-\psi _{0}\right] $ is